Projects

 A healthy, growing Hawaii-centric economy is based on the responsible management of our natural resources, the health and well-being of our people and the exportation of our expertise to address problems and needs beyond our shores.
 OEDB has been engaged in every sector of Hawaii’s economy.

-For over a decade, OEDB built and partnered on high-impact, meaningful economic development initatives that brought value to Hawaii’s residents, local businesses, and environment.
+OEDB has built and partnered on high-impact, meaningful economic development initatives that bring value to Hawaii’s residents, local businesses, and environment.
 While the following highlight several major accomplishments from the last decade, OEDB’s relationships and core values of ALOHA remain the most enduring, essential parts of the organization’s success.

 ● The Higher Skills Academy: Aloha Response: Pono Shim founded the Higher Skills Academy to share and practice the teachings from Aunty Pilahi Paki on the ALOHA Spirit Values.
 The Higher Skills Academy grew from a single cohort to a community of over 1,500 people from business and non-profit leaders, politicians, educators, and students across Hawaii and around the world.
 OEDB created a series of ALOHA Response videos to share stories of ALOHA and launched the “Above the Sides” podcast in 2021.